Conceptual and Historical Issues in Psychology

 - atypical socio-cognitive development in people with autism

-You will undertake an independent research project over the summer.
+You will undertake an independent research project over the summer of your second year.
 You will be supervised by a research-active academic.
 This is your opportunity to further your knowledge in a particular area.

 Cognitive Psychology 2